janakiramvit/publicity/README.md

 # Example WebApp on Google Cloud App Engine

 ### What is this?
-This is a webapp that can run on google cloud directly if you replace values as mentioned below in 'Points to check'.
+This is a webapp that can run on google cloud directly if you replace values as mentioned below in 'Points to check'. or you can design your web app for google cloud based on the layout of this code

 ### Scope
 #### What you will learn from this?
 - You will know what should be the basic layout of the web app for it to work on Google cloud.
 - Some configuration hints needed to deploy app on Google Cloud app engine
 #### What you will not learn from this?
-* How to create or setup Cloud App engine env, or Cloud DB or GCP env setup on local machine etc
+- How to create or setup Cloud App engine env, or Cloud DB or GCP env setup on local machine etc
- * But some of it is covered in the pre-deploy section below
+- But some of it is covered in the pre-deploy section below
 - if you need more help for this, connect to me on LI - Janakiram Pulipati

 ### Tech Stack: